JakubNer/autokey-autohotkey-vim-nav/README.md

 Python files are to be loaded by Linux autokey (https://code.google.com/archive/p/autokey/).

-*all.ahk* file to be loaded by Windows AutoHotKey.
+*vim.ahk* file to be loaded by Windows AutoHotKey.  *mouse.ahk* has the middle button scrolling code if desired.

 I like to map CAPS LOCK to HYPER in Linux and LCTRL in Windows hence the mappings.
 To modify Windows registry use RandyRants Sharpkeys key mapper.